No description available

 export PORT=8080

-are set, authentication is disabled for these endpoints.
-Clients must provide a key via X-Api-Key
+ALLOWED_KEYS: (Optional) Comma-separated list of API keys to secure the proxy's HTTP-based endpoints (/sse, /mcp).
+If neither ALLOWED_KEYS nor ALLOWED_TOKENS are set, authentication is disabled for these endpoints.
+Clients must provide a key via X-Api-Key header or ?key= query parameter.

 export ALLOWED_KEYS="client_key1,client_key2"